dahak-metagenomics/dahak-taco/rules/taxonomic_classification/sourmash_sbt.md

 ## Details

-This rule is defined in `rules/dahak/sourmash_sbt.rule`.
+This rule is defined in `rules/taxonomic_classification/sourmash_sbt.rule`.

-This rule includes the files `sourmash_sbt.settings`.